flarum/docs/extend/quick-start.md

 ### Event Handlers

 Listening for an event is easy.
-Just inject the Event Dispatcher into your `bootstrap.php` function, and register a handler with the `listen` method.
+Just inject the Event Dispatcher into your `extend.php` function, and register a handler with the `listen` method.
 You'll need to pass the **fully qualified class name** of the event class as the first argument, and your handler as the second.

 ```php
 <?php